Editi was silent as she walked around their new house. The beauty of it smote her.

 “My wife bakes the best cakes.
-You will have to taste her lemon or chocolate cakes, you will certainly turn to a Oliver twaest.”
-Akwang said with humor in his tone.
+You will have to taste her lemon or chocolate cakes, you will certainly turn to an Oliver Twist,” Akwang said with humor in his tone.

-“Oh, I love chocolate cakes, my favorite.”
-Nneoma said with a delight.
+“Oh, I love chocolate cakes, my favorite,” Nneoma said with delight.

 They all talked for a few more minutes and laughed about everything.

-Akwang and Editi went back to the house and directed the men on where to drop stuffs.
+Akwang and Editi went back to the house and directed the men on where to drop stuff.